-There are no set, fixed formulas behind good discipline.
-What is required is the teacher and parents' ongoing working together, sensitive, creative response to the child, based on an understanding of the nature and needs of the child, with the combined support of the parents and the School community.
+There are no set, fixed formulas.
+What is required is the teacher and parents' ongoing working together, sensitive, creative response to the child, based on an understanding of the nature and needs of the child, with the combined support of the parents and the school community.